2008 United States House of Representatives elections in New York: District 26

 Alice Kryzan, an environmental attorney, won the Democratic party primary election on Tuesday, September 9, 2008.
 She ran against Jon Powers, an Iraq war vet and the endorsed Democratic candidate, as well as wealthy industrialist Jack Davis.
 The primary was notable for its large negative ad content, most heavily by self-financed Davis against Powers.
 Kryzan upset the conventional wisdom with a surprise win, partially on the strength of a last-minute TV ad characterizing the other two candidates as squabbling.
 A major selling point Kryzan used was that both of her primary rivals were former Republicans.
 Powers remained on the Working Families Party ballot line despite endorsing Kryzan and attempting to get himself removed after having moved out of state.
 The Republican party brought a lawsuit to prevent the line from being given to Kryzan.
 However, the presence of Powers on the ballot made no difference to the outcome of the race as the number of votes his ballot line received was much smaller than the margin of victory for Lee.
 Republican Chris Lee was the only candidate running for the party nomination and was endorsed by incumbent Representative Tom Reynolds.
 Operatives within the party also reportedly tried to recruit several other high-profile candidates, including WIVB-TV anchor Don Postles, a registered independent, which led to Postles having to issue an on-air rejection of their efforts.

+Predictions

 District 27

 Democrat Brian Higgins easily defeated Independence Party candidate Dan Humiston.
 The Republicans did not put forth a candidate, instead cross-endorsing Humiston.
 Higgins won the general election.